-Heart valve disease occurs when one or more of your heart valves don't work properly.
+Heart valve disease, also referred to as valvular heart disease, occurs when one or more of your heart valves don't work properly.

-When a heart valve does not open all the way, or has problems closing, blood doesn’t move through the heart’s chambers the way it should, which can leave you weak and short of breath.
+When a valve does not open or close all the way, blood doesn’t move through the heart’s chambers the way it should.
+This can leave you weak and short of breath.

-Left untreated, heart valve disease can lead to stroke or heart failure.
+Left untreated, valvular heart disease can lead to stroke or heart failure.

 Heart valves can develop one or both of these problems:

 At the UPMC Heart and Vascular Institute, we offer standard and minimally invasive procedures to treat all types of heart valve diseases, including:

 In people whose heart valve disease comes on severely and suddenly, symptoms can occur quickly.

 If your disease develops slowly and your heart has time to adjust, you may barely notice your symptoms.

 Your doctor at the UPMC Heart and Vascular Institute may diagnose a heart valve problem during a physical exam by using a stethoscope to listen for a murmur (an abnormal heart sound).